Petrol, diesel prices unchanged across metro cities: Check fuel rates here

 State-run oil refiners such as Indian Oil, Bharat Petroleum, and Hindustan Petroleum revise the fuel rates on a daily basis, by taking into account the crude oil prices in the international markets, and the rupee-dollar exchange rates.

-Globally, West Texas Intermediate crude oil was trading higher by 1.50 per cent at USD 85.08 per barrel, while Brent crude traded 1.09 per cent up at USD 87.42 per barrel in New York.
+Globally, West Texas Intermediate crude oil was trading 1.44 per cent lower at USD 84.32 per barrel.
+Meanwhile, international benchmark Brent crude was quoting 1.17 per cent lower to trade at USD 87.35 per barrel in New York.

 (With inputs from Agencies)